marc2332/bliss/doc/docs/shell_typing_helper.md

 * enable users to type commands in similar way as they are used to e.g. in Spec

+## Activating and deactivating typing helper

+This can be done using `F7` and the status can be checked on the bottom of bliss shell.

 ## Typing in the shell